 Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, non-accelerated filer or a smaller reporting company.
-See definition of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
+See definition of "large accelerated filer", "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer \boxtimes
+Large accelerated filer 🗵 Accelerated filer o Non-accelerated filer o Smaller Reporting Company o

-Accelerated filer o
+(Do not check if a

-Non-accelerated filer o (Do not check if a smaller reporting company) Smaller Reporting Company o
+smaller reporting company)

 Indicate by check mark if the registrant is a shell company (as defined in Rule 12b-2 of the Act).
-Yes o No ⊠
+Yes o No 🗵

-The aggregate market value of the 102,662,119 shares of voting common equity held by non-affiliates of the registrant, computed by reference to the closing price as reported on The NASDAQ Global Market, as of the last business day of the registrant's most recently completed second fiscal quarter (June 30, 2015) was approximately \$1,452,668,984.
+The aggregate market value of the 99,320,855 shares of voting common equity held by non-affiliates of the registrant, computed by reference to the closing price as reported on The NASDAQ Global Market, as of the last business day of the registrant's most recently completed second fiscal quarter (June 30, 2016) was approximately \$542,291,868.
 Shares of voting and non-voting stock held by executive officers, directors and holders of more than 10% of the outstanding stock have been excluded from this calculation because such persons or institutions may be deemed affiliates.
 This determination of affiliate status is not a conclusive determination for other purposes.

-As of February 12, 2016, there were 125,211,393 shares of common stock outstanding.
+As of February 15, 2017, there were 194,824,362 shares of common stock outstanding.